polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

    > **Note**: The lab VM does not require locally installed software.
 Az PowerShell tasks are performed by using Cloud Shell in the Azure portal.
 If you decide to run these tasks from the lab computer, install Az PowerShell (module version 2.1.0 or newer).

--   Access to SAP Software Provisioning Manager (SWPM) version SPS24 or newer (requires an SAP Online Service System account)

--   Access to NTCLUST.SAR including the current SAP cluster resource DLL (requires an SAP Online Service System account)
+-   Access to SAP binaries described in task 5 of this document

 -   Internet access from the lab VM